microsoft/azure-dev-day/serverless/README.md

 - Name: **container1**,
 - Access level: **default** or **as desired**
 - Create

+Within the **EventGridTriggerFunction**, navigate to the **Monitor -> Logs ** to connect to the function app logging service to monitor function execution.

 Open a second browser session in the Azure Portal:
 - Session 1: Navigate to the newly created **Blob container1**